 With all the different types of life insurance available out there, choosing one right for you can seem like a big task.
 Orfin & Associates offers our clients options in life insurance.
-Plans we can help with include term, whole life, indexed universal life (IUL) , and variable universal life insurance (VUL).
+Things we can help with include term, whole life, indexed universal life (IUL), and variable universal life insurance (VUL).
 Each type of insurance helps people in different ways.
-Depeding on your situation, you may find one type of life insurance more beneficial that others.
+Depending on your situation, you may find one type of life insurance more beneficial than others.

 Which Is Right For Me?

-To figure this out, first take a look at your needs.
+To figure this out, first, take a look at your needs.
 Do you want to leave money for those you love?
 Are you seeking some peace of mind?
-Or, are you looking for a way to tax a tax-free income?
+Or, are you looking for a way to tax a tax-free* income?
 Life insurance could be a way to answers all of these questions.
-However, the best place is start is to learn.
-To help, we put on seminars and webinars each month on many retirement subjects.
-Life insurance information and income planning are always hot topics.
+To help, we host seminars and webinars each month on many retirement subjects.
+Life insurance information and income strategies are always hot topics.
 Be sure to sign up to attend one of these informative sessions to learn more.

 Term Vs. Permanent

 Basically, life insurance comes in two main categories.
 These include term life and permanent life insurance.
 Universal life insurance policies, such as whole life, indexed universal life (IUL), and variable universal life (VUL) are under the umbrella of “permanent life insurance.”
 This is because the benefits of these policies do not expire after a certain number of years.
 Instead, there is no expiration on your death benefit.
 Of course, you must pay your premium in order for this to be true.
 In addition, your cash value must be higher than the death benefit amount.